Breeze/breeze.github.io/doc-samples/edmunds.md

 <p>The <em>datacontext</em> is a client-side application &quot;service&quot; responsible for fetching data from the remote Edmonds services and turning those data into Breeze entities.</p>

-<p>These will be Angular entities so we have to configure Breeze accordingly.
+<p>These will be AngularJS entities so we have to configure Breeze accordingly.
 Breeze makes Knockout-ready entities by default.
 The following line tells Breeze to use its native &quot;backingStore&quot; modeling adapter instead (the adapter appropriate for AngularJS entities).</p>

 <pre class="brush:jscript;">
 breeze.config.initializeAdapterInstance(